-The diseases included in the Program are malaria, schistosomiasis, filariasis (including onchocerciasis), African and South American trypanosomiasis, leprosy and leishmaniasis.
+The diseases included in the Program are malaria, schistosomiasis, filariasis (including onchocerciasis), African and American trypanosomiasis, leprosy and leishmaniasis.

 The Joint Coordinating Board (JCB) is the top management body of the Program.
-Its membership consists of 30 members selected as follows:
+It consists of 30 members selected as follows: